Aston Villa v Burnley postponed

 Villa apologised to Burnley and their fans but said they acted "as swiftly as possible" to "minimise disruption".

+An Aston Villa statement said: "The club is extremely sorry for the inconvenience caused to Burnley Football Club, both our own supporters and the Burnley fans due to attend the fixture."

-It means Leeds v Arsenal is Saturday's only remaining Premier League game.
+It means Leeds v Arsenal is Saturday's only remaining Premier League game - six matches were originally scheduled to take place.

+Villa-Burnley is the 10th Premier League match to be postponed over the past week because of Covid-19 cases within clubs, and the sixth from this weekend's fixture list.

+Manchester United v Brighton, Southampton v Brentford, Watford v Crystal Palace and West Ham v Norwich had already been called off, plus Sunday's game between Everton and Leicester.

 The Premier League said that it understands the decision to postpone the game a little more than two hours before kick-off "will frustrate and disappoint supporters".